 Mrs Fiona Balfour

 Mrs Balfour completed a Bachelor of Arts (Hons) majoring in renaissance history before beginning her career as a graduate recruit in the Victorian Public Service.
 From 1985-1991 Mrs Balfour worked in management consulting, initially with WD Scott, then Coopers and Lybrand and finally the DMR Group.
-During this time she completed a Graduate Diploma in Information Management and an MBA.
+During this time, she completed a Graduate Diploma in Information Management and an MBA.

 Her functional expertise is information and communications technology with particular expertise in enterprise systems transformation and customer-facing technology.

-In 2003 she was awarded the Australian Telecommunications Users Group's Award for Excellence in Management and was a NSW finalist in the Telstra Business Woman of the Year Award.
+A former Director of TAL Dai-ichi Life Australia (2010-16), in 2003 she was awarded the Australian Telecommunications Users Group's Award for Excellence in Management and was a NSW finalist in the Telstra Business Woman of the Year Award.
 In 2006, she was awarded the National Pearcey Medal for lifetime achievement to the information technology industry.

 In 2010 she became a Fellow of Monash University.